 Most Minnesotans qualify for financial help.
 You may qualify for tax credits or a low-cost or free plan.
-The amount of financial help is based on a sliding scale, so the lower your income, the higher the amount of assistance.

 No. MNsure remains the only place where consumers can qualify for financial help either through a federal tax credit or cost-sharing reductions or the MinnesotaCare and Medical Assistance programs to help pay the cost for their health insurance plan.